bgailleton/DAGGER/README.md

 ## Quickstart

-- I want to use the [python version](https://github.com/bgailleton/DAGGER/tree/main/wrappers/python) (principal and most complete/maintained frontend)
+- I want to use the [python version](https://github.com/bgailleton/DAGGER/tree/main/wrappers/python) (principal and most complete/maintained frontend),
-- I want to use the [c++ version](https://github.com/bgailleton/DAGGER/tree/main/wrappers/cpp) (the backend)
+- I want to use the [c++ version](https://github.com/bgailleton/DAGGER/tree/main/wrappers/cpp) (the backend),
+- I am interested by the [MATLAB version](https://github.com/bgailleton/DAGGER/tree/main/wrappers/MATLAB) (still fiddling with the details, not working yet, see local README),
 - To do: the other bindings

 ## Documentation